 - There is evidence of mobile demersal, static and pelagic effort within the MPA, and UK and non-UK registered vessels have been active in the area.

-- Marine Scotland are the lead authority regarding the implementation of, and compliance with, any measures to managing fishing activity.
+- The site falls within the UK's offshore waters and Marine Scotland is the lead authority regarding the implementation of, and compliance with, any measures to managing fishing activity.
 Further information on progress is available via Marine Scotland’s web pages.

-- Whilst ‘licensable’ activities such as oil and gas exploration and production do not take place within West of Scotland MPA at present, any future proposals would have to comply with Article 127 of the Marine and Coastal Access Act.
+- Whilst ‘licensable’ activities such as oil and gas exploration and production do not take place within West of Scotland MPA at present, any future proposals would have to comply with Section 127 of the Marine and Coastal Access Act (2009).

 - Our conservation advice supports the consents process by setting out the conservation objectives for the protected feature of this MPA and advice on activities that may result in pressures to which the protected feature is considered sensitive.

 - Further information on JNCC’s role in the provision of advice for licensed activities in the UK offshore area is available on JNCC’s offshore industries advice webpage.

 Fishing vessel monitoring is currently in place.
 Site condition monitoring surveys are yet to take place within this MPA.
 Further information will be made available under the Monitoring section in due course.

 No long-term condition monitoring data is available to determine whether the MPA is moving towards or has reached its conservation objectives.
 Further information will be provided under the Assessment section as it becomes available.

 Last updated: September 2020

 JNCC is currently leading on the development of a strategy for biodiversity monitoring across all UK waters, to include MPA monitoring.
 For MPAs, data and evidence collected from monitoring activities will aim to: